-- Do I care deeply about other people, their problems, and their pain?
+- Do you care deeply about other people, their problems, and their pain?

-- Do I enjoy learning, gaining new understanding?
+- Do you enjoy learning, gaining new understanding?

-- Do I often dig deeper into a subject than my teacher requires?
+- Do you often dig deeper into a subject than is required of you?

-- Do I understand the value of learning beyond just making good grades?
+- Do you understand the value of learning beyond simply earning good grades?

-- Am I intrigued by the ways medicine can be used to improve life?
+- Are you intrigued by the ways medicine can be used to improve life?